equinor/radix-public-site/public-site/docs/guides/deploy-only/index.md

 A dynamic tag in this context means that there is a new tag produced for every build, either referring to the release tag, or the commit sha (in the case above) or any other attributes that uniquely identifies what the image is produced from.
 The dynamic tag will give better control over what runs in the environment, and it also allows for promoting older deployments in case there is a need for a rollback.

-A static tag will not permit radix to update an existing deployment by relying on changes to `imageTagName` to pull a new image.
-To force radix to pull a new image from the image-hub, the component must be restarted using the component page on the web-console or restart call to the [API](https://api.radix.equinor.com/swaggerui/#/component/restartComponent) or [CLI](https://github.com/equinor/radix-cli).
-There is currently no log trace of components starting and stopping.
-If this is necessary, one may call `deploy-only` once on the application before `restart` on each component using static tags.
+A static tag will not permit radix to update an existing deployment by relying on changes to [`imageTagName`](../../radix-config/index.md#imagetagname) to pull a new image.
+To force radix to pull a new image from the image-hub, the component must be restarted using the component page on the web-console or restart call to the [Radix API](https://api.radix.equinor.com/swaggerui/#/component/restartComponent) or [CLI](https://github.com/equinor/radix-cli).
+The URL for Radix API depends on which [Radix cluster](../../start/radix-clusters/) is hosting the application.

 The second part of the `radixconfig.yaml` which distinguishes itself from a regular radix application is the [`privateImageHubs` property](/radix-config/index.md#privateimagehubs).
 In short, it will allow for the image produced outside of Radix to be pulled down to the Radix cluster.